Almost sure local well-posedness for a derivative nonlinear wave equation: Introduction

 For any sufficiently small \( T>0 \), we have for almost every \( \omega \in \Omega \) that

 \end{thm} \begin{rem} In fact, the theorem in \cite{CCMNS18} is slightly more general, and holds for any dimension \( d=2,3,4 \) and any quadratic derivative nonlinearity.
 Furthermore, the randomization in \cite{CCMNS18} uses random signs instead of Gaussians. \end{rem} The randomness in Theorem \ref{thm:staffilani} is essential.
 For deterministic data, the statement of the theorem may even fail for the first iterate \( u^{(1)} \), see \cite{FK00,Zhou97}.
 The bounds in \cite{CCMNS18} on the size of \( u^{(j)} \), however, are not uniform in \( j\geq 0\), and are not sufficient to conclude the existence of a solution.
-In fact, this is mentioned as an open problem on \cite[p.3]{CCMNS18}. \\ The main theorem of this paper solves this problem (in three dimensions) for certain super-critical regularities \( s < 2 = s_3 \).
+In fact, proving the existence of solutions for random initial data is mentioned as an open problem on \cite[p.3]{CCMNS18}. \\ The main theorem of this paper solves this problem (in three dimensions) for certain Lorentz super-critical regularities \( s < 2 = s_3 \).

 \begin{thm}[Main theorem] Assume that \( (f_0,f_1) \in H_x^s(\rthree)\times H_x^{s-1}(\rthree)\), where \( s \geq 1.984 \).
 In addition, let \( 0 < T_0 \ll 1 \) and \( \sigma=1.1 \).
 Then, there exists a random function \( u \) and random times \( 0 < T(\omega) \leq T_0 \) such that